wsaada19/versus/src/verse/basics/README.md

 ## Arrays

-When we create a variable like `MyGrade : string = "A+"`, we can only assign a singluar value to the variable.
+When we create a variable like `MyGrade : string = "A+"`, we can only assign a singular value to the variable.
 Arrays help us hold many different values for a single data type.

 ```ruby
 Numbers : []int = array{} # This creates an empty array
 ```

 The syntax of an array is a bit different from a regular variable.
 When we define the data type of the array, we put open and closing square brackets `[]` before the data type, `int`.
 This tells UEFN that we want to use an array data type.
-The varaible's value, the information after the equal sign (`=`), is a new array `object`.
+The variable's value, the information after the equal sign (`=`), is a new array `object`.
 Objects are also super important in programming and will be covered later.

 > An object is defined by it's name followed by open and closing curly braces i.e. array{}